 Madrid.1987.
-Irene is a photographer, director of photography and video artist.
+Irene is a filmmaker (DOP), photographer and video artist.
 She has been living and working in Berlin since 2013.
-After graduating from the Complutense University of Madrid with a double degree in Advertising and Public Relations, and Audiovisual Communication, she then completed an international master's degree EFTI (International School of Photography and Cinema), specializing in Conceptual Photography and Artistic Creation.
-Following, she the pursued, thanks to a scholarship, a specialized course on cinematic narrative lighting (direction of cinematography).
+After graduating from the Complutense University of Madrid with a double degree in Advertising and Public Relations, and Media Arts, she then completed an international master's degree EFTI (International School of Photography and Cinema), specializing in Conceptual Photography and Artistic Creation.
+Following, she the pursued, thanks to a scholarship, a specialized course on narrative use of light (cinematography).

 Light is, in fact, a significant element of Irene Cruz's work, leading her to explore and experiment with it mostly in northern European countries.